gspeiliu/aklimate/README.md

 *Output* \
 List with following elements:
 * preds : Predictions.If akl_obj$akl_pars$type is "response", this is a vector class predictions or regression estimates.
 If akl_obj$akl_pars$type is "probability" (classification tasks only), it is a matrix with predicted probabilities of membership for each class.
-* kernel : If store_kernels is TRUE, the test kernels.
+* kernels : If store_kernels is TRUE, the test kernels.
 Default is FALSE.

 **Citations**
 1. V. J. Uzunangelov, C. Wong, J. Stuart. *AKLIMATE: Algorithm for Kernel Learning with Approximating Tree Ensembles.*